 rear seat, the Beetle finally had the carrying capacity that people

 wanted.
 The new 1600cc and 1300cc engines featured dual port cylinder

 heads for better performance.
 To help overcome the problem of keeping

 the number three cylinder cool, an external oil cooler was added and

 the tinwork was redesigned to allow more fresh air in.
 The rear deck

 lid was increased in size to accommodate the new larger engine and had

-two banks of five louvers cut into it to help keep the new power plant
+two banks of five louvers to help keep the new power plant cool.
+Crescent-shaped

-Part of Volkswagen's master plan was to bring the handling and ride
+of Volkswagen's master plan was to bring the handling and ride of the

 with transverse control arms and a better turning radius was one of